Auxiliary functions

 raysMethod

-Return minimal set of generators of the cone of unbounded directions of P (i.e. its rays) as points.
+Return a minimal set of generators of the cone of unbounded directions of P (i.e. its rays) in the format defined by as.
+The rays are defined to be the one-dimensional faces of the recession cone, so if P has lineality, there are no rays.

 Examples